Johnson County, Kansas Border Troubles

 A re-creation of the Battle of Black Jack in which Pearson fought with John Brown.
 Photo courtesy Baldwin City Signal.

-In addition to these comparatively mild experiences, there were some flagrant outrages committed within the limits of Johnson County.
+In addition to these comparatively mild experiences, some flagrant outrages were committed within Johnson County’s limits.
 One of these was the case of a young man named Jacob Cantrell, who had moved from Missouri to Kansas.
 A few days before his “trial” and murder, he had participated in the Battle of Black Jack on the Free-State side under old John Brown.
 He was taken prisoner by a party of Missourians under General John Whitfield, who was passing through Johnson County on their way to Westport, Missouri.
 They camped for the night about two miles west of Olathe and tried Cantrell for “treason to the State of Missouri during the evening.”
 He was then convicted and shot for his crime.

 One of the most cold-blooded murders committed on the border was the shooting of William Gay, who was a Shawnee and Wyandot Indian agent.
 When on his way to Westport, he was stopped by pro-slavery men.
 When he admitted having sympathy for the Free State men, he was shot in front of his son near the Methodist Mission.